Growth of automorphisms of virtually special groups: Introduction

-The enhanced JSJ decomposition described in \Cref{thmintro:JSJ} is constructed in two main steps: \begin{enumerate} \itemsep{.25em} \item First, one constructs an $\Out(G)$--invariant \emph{deformation space} of splittings of $G$ over centralisers (in the sense of \cite{Forester,GL-JSJ}), using an accessibility result over centralisers. \item Then, one finds an $\Out(G)$--invariant splitting in the invariant deformation space, using a new construction of canonical splittings; see \Cref{thm:invariant_splittings}(1).
-This construction shares some broad similarities with the canonical trees of cylinders of \cite{GL-cyl}, but it can be applied under weaker hypotheses, which importantly allow for a complicated intersection pattern of abelian subgroups. \end{enumerate} The accessibility result mentioned in the first step does not follow from classical forms of accessibility \cite{Dunwoody-acc,BF-complexity,Sela-acyl-acc}, as we are interested in non-acylindrical splittings over non-small subgroups.
-We instead prove the following, which we believe of independent interest (see \Cref{thm:accessible}).
+The enhanced JSJ decomposition in \Cref{thmintro:JSJ} is constructed in two steps.
+First, one finds an $\Out(G)$--invariant \emph{deformation space} of splittings over centralisers (in the sense of \cite{Forester,GL-JSJ}), using an accessibility result.
+Then, one finds an $\Out(G)$--invariant splitting in the deformation space, using a new construction of canonical splittings (\Cref{thm:invariant_splittings}); the latter is inspired by \cite{GL-cyl}, but can be applied under weaker hypotheses, allowing complicated intersection patterns of abelian subgroups.
+The accessibility result needed for the first step does not follow from classical forms of accessibility \cite{Dunwoody-acc,BF-complexity,Sela-acyl-acc}, as we are interested in non-acylindrical splittings over non-small subgroups.
+We instead prove the following:

-\begin{thmintro} Any special group $G$ admits an integer $N=N(G)$ such that the following holds.
-Any reduced graph-of-groups splitting of $G$ over centralisers has at most $N$ edges. \end{thmintro}
+\begin{thmintro} Any special group $G$ admits an integer $N=N(G)$ such that any reduced graph-of-groups splitting of $G$ over centralisers has $\leq N$ edges. \end{thmintro}

-\Cref{thmintro:cmp_aut} and its complete description of growth rates for coarse-median preserving automorphisms require additional work.
-The strategy is to consider the maximal subgroups of $G$ whose elements grow at below-top speed under the iterates of $\phi\in\Out(G)$.
-One can hope to show that these subgroups are again special and invariant under a power of $\phi$; one can then restrict $\phi$ to these subgroups and repeat the procedure.
-Showing that this terminates in finitely many steps eventually yields a description of all growth rates.
-A similar strategy was used by Sela to construct analogues of Nielsen--Thurston decompositions for automorphisms of free groups \cite{Sela-Duke}.
+\Cref{thmintro:cmp_aut} and its complete description of growth rates for coarse-median preserving automorphisms require more work.
+The strategy is to consider the maximal subgroups of $G$ whose elements grow at below-top speed under $\phi\in\Out(G)$.
+If these are special and invariant under a power of $\phi$, then one can restrict $\phi$ to these subgroups, apply \Cref{thmintro:general_aut} and repeat.
+If this procedure eventually terminates, one obtains a description of all growth rates of $\phi$.
+A similar strategy was used in \cite{Sela-Duke} to construct analogues of Nielsen--Thurston decompositions for automorphisms of free groups.